Skip Breadcrumb Links

 Note: Rent freeze exceptions apply for 2021.

 Always read your lease carefully before you sign anything for the first time and ask questions about when the unit was built and first occupied to determine if the place will be rent controlled or not.
-Some landlords are more flexible and you can negotiate specific terms ahead of time to be listed into the rental contract.
-For example: "Increase after the first 12 months will be no more than 4%" so always ask if you plan to stay in a place for a long term.
+Some landlords are more flexible and you can negotiate specific terms ahead of time to be listed in the rental contract.
+For example: "Increase after the first 12 months will be no more than 4%" so always ask if you plan to stay in a place for the long term.

 Pandemic Exemption - 2021 Rent Freeze